 There's a possibility, that your M1 MacBook is in sleep mode but with the Bluetooth turning on.
 And the errors in the Bluetooth make it detects and connects to the surrounding wireless devices like AirPods or Magic Mouse, leading your M1 MacBook Pro to turn on.

 Thus, you can check if the Bluetooth on your Mac is on in System Preferences and disable it when you prepare to close your Mac lid.

 If you've checked in at least one of or both the following options in Energy Saver preferences, your Mac will turn itself on after entering sleep mode.

 Wake for network access.
-This option allows users at another computer can access the shared resources of your Mac and makes your Mac wake from sleep mode at that time.
+This option allows users on another computer can access the shared resources of your Mac and makes your Mac wake from sleep mode at that time.

 Enable Power Nap.
 This enables your MacBook to check email, calendar, and iCloud updates and use Time Machine to back up files even in sleep mode.

 You can uncheck these options to fix the MacBook turning on by itself issue.

 Disable the auto-boot when lid open feature on your M1 MacBook

 M1 MacBook has the auto-boot when the lid open feature.
 The screen detects the magnetic on the sleeve, confusing the program that the lid is opening.
 That terminates the sleep function and arise your M1 MacBook Pro to automatically startup.